By LUXE City Guides; images by Calvin Sit

 Walking through the market, McLane points out women selling “half-dried” fish, which are salted overnight to make them last a few extra days – a technique pioneered by the wives of fishermen to preserve their husband’s surplus catch.
 You can also find all manner of pungent dried seafood, not to mention fresh-caught fish, still alive and thrashing in buckets of saltwater.
 Every so often, a fish jumps out of a container and flops onto the street, hawkers scrambling to retrieve it.

 Though the waterfront has been pushed outwards, a short walk brings you to the present-day typhoon shelter, where a handful of wooden sampan boats are still inhabited by water dwellers.
 A few shipbuilding enterprises still line the foreshore.
-If you keep walking, you’ll reach the Museum of Coastal Defence, a testament to another aspect of Hong Kong’s maritime history.
+If you keep walking, you’ll reach the Museum of Coastal Defence (currently closed for renovation), a testament to another aspect of Hong Kong’s maritime history.
 But first, stop by the waterfront temple for Tam Kung, a god with the ability to control wind and rain.
 Tin Hau makes an appearance, too, with a small secondary shrine — all the better to protect a community that, for all its changes, has never lost its link to the sea.

 The Hong Kong Tourism Board disclaims any liability as to the quality or fitness for purpose of third party products and services; and makes no representation or warranty as to the accuracy, adequacy or reliability of any information contained herein.